cortesana/WolframOrWolfram/README.md

 ## How To Contribute

-Contributions are what make the open source community such an amazing place to be, learn and grow.
-Any contributions are **greatly appreciated**.
+Contributions are what make the open source community an amazing place to be, learn and grow.
+Any contributions to **libc** are **greatly appreciated**.
 1. Fork the project.
-2. Create a Branch.
+2. Create a Branch:
 	```
 	git checkout -b <name>
 	```
-3. Commit your changes and push to the branch.
+3. Commit your changes and push to the branch:
 	```
 	git commit -m "commit-name"
 	git push